MRColorR/money4band/README.md

 ### 🛠️ Requirements

 - 64-bit Operating System with Docker installed and running
 > 💡**Note:** Turn on the `auto-start on system boot` in Docker settings to ensure the stack starts automatically when your system boots.

 > 💡**Note:** For ARM devices like Raspberry Pi, installing an emulation layer for non-ARM native Docker images is recommended.
 Even though the script can assist with the installation, we recommend users install an emulation layer by themselves.

-> 💡**Note:** On Windows, ensure the Virtualization Platform and Windows Subsystem for Linux are active as Docker requires these features.
-Even though the script can assist with the installation, we recommend users enable these Windows functions by themselves.

 ### ⬇️ Download and Run